-Each placement rotation will be 14 weeks long, requiring 14 hours per week to be completed in at least two seven-hour stretches.
+Each placement rotation will be 14 weeks long, requiring 14 hours per week and you should expect to spend 2-3 days per week at your site.
 Students must complete 784 hours or remain at a placement site until certain competencies are met.

 USC’s clinical placement team will work with you to secure your placement sites.
-They screen and visit all preceptors and sites, with the goal of matching students with sites that provide diverse primary care clinical experiences.
+They screen all sites, with the goal of matching students with sites that provide diverse primary care clinical experiences.
 While you may request a site, that placement location cannot be guaranteed.

 Your clinical preceptor will: